Dino-Kupinic/dino-kupinic.dev/content/project/grape.md

 ---
 title: "Grape"
-description: "the paste-bin you should be using starting now"
+description: "The paste-bin you need to start using now"
 icons:
   - "i-simple-icons-vuedotjs"
   - "i-simple-icons-tailwindcss"